aishdidy/SQABatch_17/README.md

 # SQABatch_17
-This is the Development branch changes
+This is the Development branch changes.
+Changes done by me GIT Practicals
-GIT Practicals